What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

-If your employee didn’t work for you during the relevant period because you dismissed her, she is entitled to SMP as if she hadn’t been dismissed, if:
+If your employee did not work for you during the relevant period because you dismissed them, they’re entitled to SMP as if they had not been dismissed, if:

-- she is reinstated because an employment tribunal decides that you dismissed her unfairly
+- they’re reinstated because an employment tribunal decides that you dismissed them unfairly

-- you reinstate her as a result of a statutory grievance procedure
+- you reinstate them as a result of a statutory grievance procedure

-If the employee didn’t work for you during the relevant period, because she was serving in the Armed Forces and she returned to work for you within 6 months of the end of her service in the Forces, she may still be able to get SMP.
+If the employee did not work for you during the relevant period because they were serving in the armed forces, but they returned to work for you within 6 months of the end of their service in the forces they may still be able to get SMP.

 Premature or early birth after QW